YouTube TV has been my #1 pick for people who want to cut the cable TV cord and still watch their favorite channels.

 YouTube TV raised the base plan price to $72.99 per month in March 2023.
 That’s around the same price as other premium live TV services like Hulu Live, DIRECTV STREAM and Fubo.

-It was YouTube TV’s first price hike in nearly three years.
+It was the first price hike in nearly three years, according to my YouTube TV Price Tracker.

 YouTube TV Add-Ons